Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/frame/frame.md

 ---
 Title: '.frame()'
-Description: 'Positions the View within an invisible frame with the given sizes.'
+Description: 'Applies an invisible frame around the View with the specified size parameters.'
 Subjects:
   - 'Mobile Development'
   - 'iOS'